Matei Zaharia

 Google Scholar | LinkedIn | Twitter

-I’m an associate professor at Stanford CS, where I work on computer systems and machine learning as part of Stanford DAWN.
-I’m also co-founder and Chief Technologist of Databricks, a data and AI platform startup.
+I’m an associate professor at UC Berkeley (previously Stanford), where I work on computer systems and machine learning.
+I’m also co-founder and CTO of Databricks.

-Interests: I’m interested in computer systems for emerging large-scale workloads such as machine learning, big data analytics and cloud computing.
-In DAWN, we’re working on infrastructure for usable machine learning to make it dramatically easier to bring ML applications to production: these issues are often much larger obstacles than ML algorithms in practice.
-My work includes software runtimes, quality assurance tools and systems optimizations for ML.
-I am also interested in data privacy as the flipside to big data, and have worked on systems that can provide scalable privacy for communication, Internet queries and SaaS applications.
+Interests: I’m interested in computer systems for large-scale workloads such as AI, data analytics and cloud computing.
+In 2016, I co-started the Stanford DAWN lab to work on infrastructure for usable machine learning.
+My recent projects include programming models for LLM applications, efficient runtimes for ML and analytics, quality assurance tools and AI-based data analytics systems.
+I am also interested in data privacy, and have worked on systems that can provide scalable privacy for communication, Internet queries and SaaS applications.

-Impact: Our group works closely with the open source community to test and publish our ideas.
-During my PhD, I started the Apache Spark project, which is now one of the most widely used frameworks for distributed data processing, and co-started other widely used datacenter software such as Apache Mesos, Alluxio, and Spark Streaming.
-At Stanford, we developed DAWNBench, a machine learning performance competition that drew submissions from the top industry groups and influenced the industry-standard MLPerf, and we are continuing to develop open source software such as Weld, NoScope, FlexFlow, and ColBERT.
+Open Source: Most of my research work is open source.
+During my PhD, I started the Apache Spark project, which is now one of the most widely used frameworks for distributed data processing, and co-started other datacenter software such as Apache Mesos and Spark Streaming.
+At Stanford, we developed DAWNBench, a machine learning performance competition that drew submissions from the top industry groups and influenced the industry-standard MLPerf, and we are developing a wide range of open source software including Weld, NoScope, FlexFlow, ColBERT and DSPy.
+I was also involved in the Databricks project to develop Dolly, the first fully commercially usable, open source instruction-following LLM, and its open source instruction-tuning dataset.

-Some of our work has been featured in Wired (1/2/3), Fortune, TechCrunch, The Wall Street Journal, The Register, Ars Technica, Motherboard, ZDNet, The Economist, and Forbes.
+Some of my group’s past work has been featured in Wired (1/2/3), Fortune, TechCrunch, The Wall Street Journal, The Register, Ars Technica, Motherboard, ZDNet, The Economist, and Forbes.

 Teaching